ZahinAwosaf/tabular-ensemble-ablation-titanic/README.md

    (`Sex`, `Embarked`, `Pclass`) mode-imputed and one-hot encoded via a `ColumnTransformer`.
    `PassengerId`, `Name`, `Ticket`, `Cabin` dropped.
 7 raw columns → 12 model-ready features.
 3. **Manual split criterion** (Iris) — Gini, entropy, information gain, a best-split search, and a recursive depth-limited tree, validated against sklearn.
+Gini and entropy were also compared node-by-node against each other (not just by final accuracy): both picked the *identical* split at every single node — same feature, same threshold, same leaf classes throughout, so the matching 0.97 accuracy isn't a coincidence of two different trees landing on the same score.
 4. **Random Forest** — tuned via `GridSearchCV`, `StratifiedKFold`, scored on F1, `class_weight="balanced"`.
 5. **XGBoost** — same tuning/scoring standard.